tsdat/tsdat/docs/tutorials/vap_pipelines.md

 With the information contained in the above sections, you can create most VAP pipelines.
 The rest of this tutorial reviews the other two VAPs in this repository, as well as a number of features/idiosyncrasies you might need to know for your own particular use case.
-This are listed as the following:
+These are listed as the following:

 * Creating a VAP dataset using the time coordinate from an ingest dataset
 * Adding new coordinates to a VAP dataset
 * Conducting analyses beyond that of bin-averaging, nearest neighbor, and interpolation
 * A VAP example that fetches multiple datastreams

-## VAP Pipeline using "Non-typical" Analysis (`vap_wave_raw`)
+## VAP Pipeline using "Non-typical" Analysis

-The `vap_wave_raw` pipeline takes the buoy surge, sway, and heave measurements, conducts spectral analysis, and estimates wave statistics.
+The `vap_wave_raw` pipeline takes the buoy's surge, sway, and heave measurements, conducts spectral analysis, and estimates wave statistics.
 Spectral analysis is common in the field of fluid mechanics, but this pipeline will be instructive for any analysis that results in new timestamps.
-The following pipeline, `vap_wave_stats`, will be more helpful for users who don't need more complex analysis.
+The following pipeline, `vap_wave_stats`, will be more helpful for users who don't need complex analysis.

 ### Configuration Files (`vap_wave_raw`)